U.S. Relations With Afghanistan

 Afghanistan's Membership in International Organizations

 Afghanistan and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
-Afghanistan also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe and is working toward accession to the WTO.
+Afghanistan also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe and joined the World Trade Organization in 2016.

 More information about Afghanistan is available from the Department of State and other sources, some of which are listed here: